Pylons/pyramid/docs/narr/hooks.rst

    def forbidden_view(request):
        return render_template_to_response('templates/login_form.pt')

-.. note:: When an forbidden view is invoked, it is passed the request as the second argument.
+.. note:: When a forbidden view is invoked, it is passed the :term:`request` as the second argument.
 An attribute of the request is ``environ``, which is the WSGI environment.
 Within the WSGI environ will be a key named ``repoze.bfg.message`` that has a value explaining why the current view invocation was forbidden.
    This error will be different when the ``debug_authorization`` environment setting is true than it is when it is false.

 .. warning:: the default forbidden view sends a response with a ``401